Oktopost/namespace/README.md

 module.exports = root.Example;
 ```

-All initialization methods including `virtual` will return the root object in which  all the namespaces are stored.
+Most initialization methods, including `virtual`, will return the root object in which all the namespaces are stored.

 Few notes:
-* Directory name must match the namespace name.
+* Directory names should match the namespace path.
-* In the current version, `this` should not be assigned a value more then once per file.
+* In the current version, `this` should not introduce more then one new definition per file into the namespaces scope.
+Or in other words, don't use `this.something = something;` more then once in the same JavaScript file.

 ## Building With Gulp Example